O Romeo, Romeo, wherefore art thou Romeo?

 Terms and conditions

 A £2.50 transaction fee per order applies online and over the telephone.
-All children under 18 must be accompanied to the Globe with an adult.
-Accompanying adults do not require a ticket nor are they required to remain in the workshop room, but they must remain on the Globe site for the entirety of the workshop.
+Accompanying adults will not be invited into the workshop room, but they must remain on the Globe site for the entirety of the workshop.